Potomac State College of West Virginia University: Campus buildings

-Reynolds Hall, a residence hall completed in 1925, is named after WV Senator E. B. Reynolds, the son of Francis M. Reynolds.
+Reynolds Hall, completed in 1925, is named after WV Senator E. B. Reynolds, the son of Francis M. Reynolds.
 In addition to securing funds for a women’s residence hall and gymnasium, E. B. Reynolds was also instrumental in Potomac State becoming part of West Virginia University.
+Reylonds Hall was a residence hall until 2023, the building then was converted into offices.

 Lough Gymnasium was completed in 1928 in honor of Coach Dana G. Lough.
 At the request of Joseph W. Stayman, who served as principal from 1912 to 1936, the WV Legislature renamed the institution the Potomac State School of West Virginia in 1935.

+Mary F. Shipper Library was constructed in 1961.
+On October 16, 1976, the library was dedicated to Mary Fravel Shipper, long-time library director (1937-1973).
+It was the third library to exist in the college's history.
+The first was in 1901 and was located in the Administration Building which burnt down in April 1917.
+A new Administration Building was completed in 1919 with the library being located on the first floor.
+The library was then moved to its current building in 1961.

 Science Hall, completed in 1951, houses laboratories and classrooms for the sciences.
 By an act of the WV Legislature, the school was renamed Potomac State College in 1953.
 Memorial Hall, a residence hall completed in 1957, was named in memory of the 41 former Potomac State students who lost their lives during World War II.